openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/technique.rst

    :@id: https://openminds.ebrains.eu/instances/technique/ultraHighFieldMagneticResonanceImaging
    :@type: https://openminds.ebrains.eu/controlledTerms/Technique
-   :definition: 'Ultra high-field magnetic resonance imaging' comprises all structural MRI techniques conducted with a MRI scanner with a magnetic field strength equal or above 7 Tesla.
+   :definition: Any medical imaging technique that typically uses a magnetic field strength of 7 Tesla (or higher) to generate images of a specimen based on the principle of nuclear magnetic resonance.
    :name: ultra high-field magnetic resonance imaging

 `BACK TO TOP <Terminologies: Technique library_>`_